Media

 For press inquiries, email tequelia.lewis@mail.house.gov.

-(Washington, DC)--Congressman Al Green released the following statement today on the passing of former President Gerald Ford:
+(Washington, DC)--Congressman Al Green (TX-09) released the following statement today on the passage of a $146 billion bipartisan economic stimulus package in the House of Representatives: